kehantan/labbook/docs/protein/bradford.rst

 ---------------------------------

 #.
 Add 10 uL of protein sample into 190 uL of Bradford reagent.
 #.
-Rread absorbance at 590 nm and 450 nm.
+Read absorbance at 590 nm and 450 nm.
 #.
 Divide the absorbance value at 590 nm by absorbance value at 450 nm.
 #.
 Plug the value into the formula obatined from BSA standard curve.
 Find the corresponding protein concentration from BSA standard curve.
 #.
 If the absorbance value for the protein sample exceeds the range of the BSA standard curve, dilute the protein sample and measure again.